-- i Looked after children or previously looked after children (see note 3); - ii Children who will have a sibling (see note 4) in the school at the time of admission; - iii Children with an exceptional and professionally supported medical or social need for a place at this school (see note 6); - iv Children in order of nearness of the home (see note 7) to the school (see note 8).
+- i Looked after children or previously looked after children (see note Error!
+Reference source not found.); - ii Children of staff employed at the school for two or more years at the time of application; - iii Children who will have a sibling (see note 4) in the school at the time of admission; - iv Children with an exceptional and professionally supported medical or social need for a place at this school (see note 6); - v Children in order of nearness of the home (see note 7) to the school (see note 8).